 Call Karen on:

 giving your name, address, contact number, plus your dog's name, age and breed.

-* We are hoping to resume training classes once the world returns to some kind of normality.
-Please bear with us, and watch this space for updates.
+Please bear with us, watch this space and also our Facebook page for updates.
 In the meantime, please take care of yourselves and your dogs.
-(And please don't worry, Monty's okay.)

 Please note: courses fill up very quickly, so do book well in advance.
 If you're unable to join us at the time, then you're very welcome to come along and observe, soak up the mayhem, and pick up some training-tips, with a view to joining us at a later date.

 We run certificated 10-week courses in Basic Obedience throughout the year, with an option for more advanced training.
 Our experienced team will also help with any canine problems, so don't struggle on alone!
 Apart from learning the basics, the major spin-off from any good class is socialisation, and we can guarantee you and your dog will have many enjoyable evenings.